 Blog: Positive Discipline Workshop

 Thanks to generous support from the TMS Annual Fund, I was able to attend a two-day workshop last month in New York City on Positive Discipline in the Montessori Classroom.
 It was held at the Westside Montessori School and led by renowned facilitator, Chip DeLorenzo, along with other Montessorians around the country.
 We had the opportunity to participate in many discussion-based sessions from which I gained valuable knowledge and insight about effective teaching tools.
-These tools build responsibility, independence, motivation and empathy within classroom communities.
+These tools help build responsibility, independence, motivation and empathy within classroom communities.
 I would like to share some of these with our TMS community (notes from the workshop have been used).

 Positive Discipline is a program based on the work of Alfred Adler and Rudolf Dreikurs (20th century psychiatrists and educators) who believed that children could become responsible, respectful and resourceful members of their community.
 Positive Discipline teaches adults to use both kindness and firmness that is neither punitive nor permissive.